 Evaluation: This project will count as an expanded blog post–giving you an opportunity to boost your blog grade, while also experimenting with some new media thinking and technology, see if it is something to explore in the final project.

 Option 1: Multimedia Essay.
-Create a video essay, audio essay, photo-essay, hypertext or any other form of digitally mediated essay.
+Create a video essay, audio essay, photo-essay, hypertext, podcast or any other form of digitally mediated essay.
 The essay can be on any topic, and need not be complete.
-For video or audio, aim for 2-3 minutes.
+For video or audio, aim for 2-3 minutes (the beginnings of what could be a longer essay).
 For hypertext or photo-essay, aim for several pages.

 Option 2: Journalism/Documentary.
 Create a treatment or plan for a long-form essay (any topic or issue) that might be a documentary film, a podcast, a TED Talk, etc. Your treatment should be at least 2-3 pages, explaining what the essay will explore and how the medium of the essay (film, podcast, presentation) will play a role in its effect.